sayan-matrix/simple-jwt-auth/readme.txt

 == Changelog ==

+= 1.0.1 (Date: October 20, 2024) =
+* Disabled allowing direct file access.
+* Fixed the undefined variable notice in the admin area.
+* Bug fixes and improvements.

 = 1.0.0 (Date: October 05, 2024) =
 * Initial release.
-* 49 git commits so far.
+* 46 git commits so far.
 * Work for one month during the free time.

 == Upgrade Notice ==
-.
+Current version is compatible with previous version, feel free to upgrade.